 the doctrine that the Law was a curse or that the Law was done away with because it was against Israel and all men who would

-we know from these explicit Commandments of God?
-And equally important is to note if God in any
+and commandments should we know from the explicit Commandments of God?
+Equally important is to note if God in any

 place said that these Commandments are to be in effect for only a certain time, or if they are to be in effect forever - that

-He will not go back on any of the parameters of what He tells to be good or evil, or of His principles of justice, mercy,
+He will not go back on any of His Instructions of what He tells to be good or evil, or of His principles of justice, mercy,

 to Israel of what He would do when they turned away from Him and practiced the abominations of the peoples in the land they

 were about to dispossess.
-Through Moses we are also told of "that Prophet" which was to come that all were
+Through Moses we are also told of "that prophet" which was to come that all were

 to hear whatever he said, as his words would be the very words of God Himself speaking to Israel and all nations once more,

 as well as the signs of what "that prophet" would accomplish (which are also found throughout the Prophets and Psalms).

-Yeshua said it would be.
+is not true.
 Historical records have shown that the signs of their sacrifices for the sins of Israel were

 rejected by God since Yeshua was crucified.
 The scarlet thread no longer turned white to show God had accepted their